Huy-Ngo/acanban/docs/source/meth/uc-anal-design/security.rst

 However, we did not implement either of these schemes.

-Log In
-''''''

-The user can log in to the site in the login endpoint.
+After that, the user can log in to the site in the login endpoint.
 After submitting the form with their username and password, they should be logged in.